dxcamps/DLI_RoboWorkshop_1/prework/readme.md

     info:    vm show command OK
     ```

-1. From the output, copy the "Public IP address" (`40.114.1.63` above) and replace the `<publicip>` placholders in the commands.txt.
-Additionally,  copy the "FQDN" (`dli0201vm.eastus.cloudapp.azure.com` above) value and replace the `<fqdn>` place holders in commands.txt
+1. From the output, copy the "FQDN" (`dli0201vm.eastus.cloudapp.azure.com` above) value and replace the `<fqdn>` place holders in commands.txt.
+Additionally, copy the "Public IP address" (`40.114.1.63` above) and replace the `<publicip>` placholders in the commands.txt.

 ---